cncf/techdocs/analyses/0012-TUF/analysis.md

 #### Single-source requirement

-- Rename the website repo _theupdateframework.io_ to a name that reflect it's content e.g _TUFwebsite.io_.
+- Rename the website repo _theupdateframework.io_ to a name that reflect it's content, e.g., _TUFwebsite.io_.
 It makes it easier to find.

 #### Branding and design